 So, with that in mind, make sure that your hitters are the strength of your team in categories leagues.
 Go big on your offense – and especially power – early and often.
 You’re going to do a ton of mixing and matching with your pitchers.

 Ratios aren’t nearly as important as you think

-Ratio statistics such as batting average, ERA, and WHIP are obviously critical components to fantasy success.
+Ratio statistics such as batting average, ERA, and WHIP are obviously critical components to fantasy success generally.
 And they’re relevant in every type of fantasy baseball league, regardless of the particular format.

 But they simply don’t stay on the same plane when it comes to H2H categories leagues.
-That’s because in any given week, your hitters could hit a rough patch, while your opponent and his team full of Chris Davis, Miguel Sano, and Matt Carpenter could face some soft matchups.
+That’s because in any given week, your hitters could hit a rough patch, while your opponent and his team full of Khris Davis, Miguel Sano, and Rougned Odor could face some soft matchups.
 Similarly, your team full of excellent starters should be great over the long haul, but those few six-run outings that they have each season will single-handedly lose you a week or two in a categories league.

 Obviously, you want to draft excellent starting pitchers and hitters with good batting averages if you can.
 But, ratio stats, because they’re so volatile in small sample sizes, are a bit less important than counting stats in categories leagues, and you should remember that during your draft.